Buket12345/climbing-ifsc-dsa210/README.md

 - Training R² = 0.21
 - Test R² = 0.24

-This indicates that the model explains a modest portion of the variance in average ranking.
+This indicates that the model explains a fair portion of the variance in average ranking.
 GDP per capita has a negative coefficient which means higher GDP is associated with better (lower) average rank.
 But most variation in performance still remains unexplained which suggests that economic indicators alone are insufficient predictors of climbing success.

 A logistic regression model was then applied to classify whether a country-season achieved a **Top 20 average rank**.